 Finally please, please remember that a lot of human food is toxic fo dogs.

-Nake sure you know what foods are Toxic to dogs
+Make sure you know what foods are toxic to dogs.

 Leads, Collar and tag